 When I say, being comfortable with technology, I mean you have done a bit of coding yourself.
 It is articles like this that comes handy when dealing with developers to present a picture of someone who knows what he wants.
 Let’s look at some simple steps you can follow to make sure that the web developer does not cut corners:

 This is the most important part which even the developers learn the hard way.
 They take the work seeing the money and on time of delivery find the client clinging to the document as if their life depends on it.

 Always make the payment process in stages.
-Stages may include, signing of agreement, finalization of UI design, first look of website, testing and handover.
+Stages may include, the signing of the agreement, finalization of UI design, the first look of the website, testing, and handover.
 The stages will vary as per the type of website being developed.

 Never make more than 25% of payment as advance.